CarlosLannister/P2PForensic/README.md

   * uTorrent 3.4.8
   * bitTorrent

-From a forensic view could be useful get information about the usage of P2P clients.Files downloaded or shared could change the sentence in court.
+From a forensic view could be useful get information about the usage of P2P clients.
+Files downloaded or shared could change the sentence in court.

+# Install
+P2P forensic has been written in Python for installation you just need to place the folder inside the Python Module directory